How to Be a Better Dog Owner

 1 Check your dog’s teeth and gums regularly, brush with some special doggy toothpaste if you can.
 I have tried with the rubber thimble type thing and find it works better than a toothbrush.

-Make sure they have regular dental chews.
-Mine love the fish skin cubes (warning the smell of fish is very strong so I keep mine in an airtight container.
+2 Make sure they have regular dental chews.
+Mine love fish skin cubes.
+The smell of fish is very strong so I keep mine in an airtight container.
 They are 100% natural so no nasty additives.

-Plaque off.
-I always sprinkle a tiny amount on my dog’s food.
-We achieve good results with most dogs however, there was one it didn’t work for.
-We booked into the vet for a scale and polish.
-I also found with this that a little goes a long way, so a small pot lasts for ages.
+3 I always sprinkle a tiny amount of Plaque Off on my dog’s food.
+We achieve good results with most dogs.
+However, there was one dog it didn’t work for so we booked her into the vet for a scale and polish.
+Plaque Off is very economical because a little goes a long way, so a small pot lasts for ages.

-Coconut oil will also help with dental hygiene.
+4 Coconut oil will also help with dental hygiene.
 In addition, it is natural and helps give a beautiful shiny coat too.

 5 Just the addition of some raw carrot or apple can cut down on dental plaque and freshen breath.